The Psychology of Trump Derangement Syndrome

 What is “Trump Derangement Syndrome”?

-“Trump Derangement Syndrome” is a derogatory, non-clinical label for the intense worry, protesting anger, or disbelieving fixation some people feel about President Trump’s words and policies.
+“Trump Derangement Syndrome” is a derogatory, non-clinical label for the intense worry, persistent anger, or ongoing preoccupation some people feel about President Trump’s words and policies.
 Supporters often use it to discredit critics by implying they’re irrational.
 It isn’t an official diagnosis—professional guidelines don’t recognize it—and a 2025 Minnesota bill that tried, unsuccessfully, to classify TDS as a mental illness shows how politicized the phrase has become.

 Is TDS a real psychological diagnosis?